joinbox/patternize/README.md

     - `scripts`, `styles`, `twigFunctions`, `twigFilteres` and `twigNamespaces`: See above.

 ### Command Line
-Use `patternizer -h` to see the command line tool flags available.
+Use `patternize -h` to see the command line tool flags available.

 ### Example
 `main.yaml` file: